Feyerabend/vm/vm5/README.md

 are not linked to the root, 4 and 5 in blue.
-The garbage collector marks the three objects 1,2 and 3 as "alive" in green, but decides that 4 and 5 are "not" alive in red, thus mark them for garbage collection with a cross.
+The garbage collector marks the three objects 1,2 and 3 as "alive" in green, but decides that 4 and 5 are "not" alive in red, thus mark them for garbage collection, which translates to a cross here.